-- (d) The ratios between fixed and variable remuneration set in accordance with point (g) of Article 94(1) CRD.
-The variable component of the remuneration on average is between 15%-20% of the fixed income of the otoal remuneration of each individual. - (e) Description of the ways in which the institution seeks to link performance during a performance measurement period with levels of remuneration. - n/a - (f) Description of the ways in which the institution seeks to adjust remuneration to take account of longterm performance. - n/a - (g) The description of the main parameters and rationale for any variable components scheme and any other non-cash benefit in accordance with point (f) of Article 450(1) CRR. - n/a - (h) Upon demand from the relevant Member State or competent authority, the total remuneration for each member of the management body or senior management. - n/a - (i) Information on whether the institution benefits from a derogation laid down in Article 94(3) CRD in accordance with point (k) of Article 450(1) CRR. n/a - (j) Large institutions shall disclose the quantitative information on the remuneration of their collective management body, differentiating between executive and non-executive members in accordance with Article 450(2) CRR. n/a
+- (f) Description of the ways in which the institution seeks to adjust remuneration to take account of longterm performance. - n/a - (g) The description of the main parameters and rationale for any variable components scheme and any other non-cash benefit in accordance with point (f) of Article 450(1) CRR. - (h) Upon demand from the relevant Member State or competent authority, the total remuneration for each member of the management body or senior management.

+(i) Information on whether the institution benefits from a derogation laid down in Article 94(3) CRD in accordance with point (k) of Article 450(1) CRR.

+(j) Large institutions shall disclose the quantitative information on the remuneration of their collective management body, differentiating between executive and non-executive members in accordance with Article 450(2) CRR.